 - Submit your disputes online or through physical mail, making sure to provide documentation that proves your case.

 It’s important to note that there’s a certain art to do-it-yourself credit repair.
-So, if you decide to repair your credit on your own, you’re going to need some additional guidance.
+So, if you decide to go through this process on your own, you may need some additional guidance.
 Debt.com provides full instructions and tips on how to repair your credit successfully in our Free Guide for Repairing Your Credit.

-Although you can repair your credit on your own, we don’t recommend it.
-If you have the funds to pay a professional credit repair service, you should use one.
-You’re more likely to get the results you want and it’s going to be far less hassle.
-So, just like people opt to hire professionals to manage their retirement funds or to buy or sell their home, we recommend you opt for professional credit repair, too.
+If you have a range of disputes to make or if you feel the disputes you need to make aren’t exactly straightforward, you may want to use a professional credit repair service.
+You may be more likely to get the results you want and it’s often less hassle.
+Just like people opt to hire professionals to manage their retirement funds or to buy or sell their home, professional credit repair could make the process easier on you.

 Here’s how professional credit repair services work:

-- Then you authorize said state-licensed attorney to pull your credit reports and make disputes on your behalf.
+- You authorize the credit repair company to pull your credit reports and make disputes on your behalf.
 This usually comes with a setup fee of around $15-$20.

-- The credit repair company has their team review your reports and gather the necessary documentation.
+- The credit repair company has their team review your reports, then they work with you to gather any necessary documentation.

 - They make disputes on your behalf and keep you updated on the progress.
 There is usually a monthly fee that ranges from $80-$120 per month.